-The issuance of these shares resulted in a balance of \$634,690 (2021 - \$697,640) allocated to the non-controlling interest based on the proportion of the net assets held by the non-controlling interest.
+The issuance of these shares resulted in a balance of \$634,690 allocated to the non-controlling interest based on the proportion of the net assets held by the non-controlling interest in the year ended June 30, 2022.
 Non-controlling interests' share of HTR Corp.'s expenses are reflected in the consolidated statements of operations and are charged as a reduction to the non-controlling interest account on the consolidated statement of financial position.

-During the years ended June 30, 2022 and 2021, there were no dividends paid to the non-controlling interest by the Company.
+During the years ended June 30, 2023 and 2022, there were no dividends paid to the non-controlling interest by the Company.